tprrt/manifests/README.rst

     chmod a+x ~/bin/repo

-*Note: make sure ~/bin exists and it is part of your PATH*
+Make sure ~/bin exists and it is part of your PATH.

 Pull the OE/Yocto build environment
 ===================================